-Shopping around for insurance for visitors to US involves a lot of thought and energy; especially if the visitor has a “pre-existing condition”.While researching you may encounter the term “acute onset pre-existing condition” in the insurance plans.
-You must be wondering whether “acute onset of pre-existing conditions” is the same as “pre-existing conditions.”
-Don’t get confused.
-The coverage of “acute onset of pre-existing conditions” is not the same as the coverage of “pre-existing conditions”.
-Let’s understand how these terms are different:
+Shopping around for insurance for visitors to the U.S. involves a lot of thought and energy, especially if the visitor has a pre-existing condition.While researching policies, you may encounter the term acute onset pre-existing condition in the insurance plans.
+You must be wondering whether acute onset of pre-existing conditions is the same as pre-existing conditions.
+Dont get confused.
+Depending on your health condition, the coverage could be different.Lets explore how these terms differ.

-Pre-Existing Medical Condition
+Pre-Existing Medical Conditions

-Although there are different definitions of “pre-existing conditions” out there, the complex syntax and how they are defined can be confusing.
-In general the “pre-existing conditions” are medical conditions or other health problems that existed before the date of an individual’s enrollment or effective date of a health insurance plan.
-To put it in a nutshell – medical conditions that existed before your policy started.
+Although there are different definitions out there, the complex syntax and how they are defined can be confusing.
+In general, they are medical conditions or other health problems that existed before the date of an individuals enrollment or effective date of a health insurance plan.
+In essence, theyre medical conditions that existed before your policy started.

-Short-term insurance including travel Insurance companies normally don’t cover these conditions.
+Short-term insurance including travel insurance companies normally dont cover these conditions.

 Acute Onset Of Pre-Existing Condition

-An “acute onset of pre-existing condition” means a sudden occurrence or manifestation of the “pre-existing condition”.This means the medical incident is unexpected and there is no forewarning by the doctor.Here is one of the definitions that is repeatedly found on the web:Anacute onset of a pre-existing conditionis a sudden and unexpected outbreak or recurrence of a Pre-existing Condition which occurs spontaneously and without advance warning either in the form of Physician recommendations or symptoms.
-Treatment must be obtained within 24 hours of the sudden and unexpected outbreak or recurrence.”
+This is when a sudden occurrence or manifestation of the prior condition happens.This means the medical incident is unexpected and there is no forewarning by the doctor.Here is one of the definitions that is repeatedly found on the web:Anacute onset of a pre-existing conditionis a sudden and unexpected outbreak or recurrence of a prior condition which occurs spontaneously and without advance warning either in the form of physician recommendations or symptoms.
+Treatment must be obtained within 24 hours of the sudden and unexpected outbreak or recurrence.

-Analyze the fine prints of the insurance policies thoroughly and make an informed decision.
+Analyze the fine print of the insurance policies thoroughly and make an informed decision.
 Knowledge of these terms might help you choose the right policy that fits your specific needs.
-When shopping for visitors insurance policies, it is a good idea to inquire with a licensed insurance agent when considering a policy that covers an acute onset of pre-existing conditions because of the complexity of the coverage.
+When shopping for visitors insurance policies, it’s a good idea to inquire with a licensed insurance agent when considering a policy that covers an acute onset of pre-existing conditions because of the complexity of the coverage.
 Many policies that offer coverage for an acute onset of pre-existing conditions exclude coverage for chronic pre-existing conditions (high blood pressure, diabetes, etc).
 However, there may be an available coverage for you depending on the insured’s age.